olsonben/cancer-not-cancer/api/README.md

 Base page for authorization and where you can login.
 Protected pages are rerouted here for authorization.

 Current methods of authorization:

 - Google

 ### /auth/success

 Redirection route for successful authorization.
+Users that authenticate correctly but are not allowed by the user database also go through here but are redirected to origin with a `403` status code.

 #### /auth/failure

-Page to show when authorization fails.
+Page to show when authorization has an error.

 ### /auth/logout